jasonjamsden/CAMMS_Tutorials/Ubuntu-LAN-Spectrometer-Keithley/.ipynb_checkpoints/README-checkpoint.md

 # Step 7: NI & Python
 In a different tutorial, we will demonstrate how to install NI and Python interactions with the Keithley 2461 device through a LAN connection, because it needs drivers and depends on those drives.
-The scope of this tutorial is to communication with a spectrometer device without the use of external drivers.
+The scope of this tutorial is to communication with a Source Measure Unit device without the use of external drivers.

 ![LAN-11](images/LAN-11.jpg "LAN-11")